Why Fractional Distillation Is Better Than Simple

 Fractional distillation is a technique used to separate liquids by boiling point.
 It is a process in which different components of a liquid mixture are vaporized and then condensed back into liquid form at different temperatures.
 This method of separation relies on the fact that different components have different boiling points.
 The basic principle of fractional distillation is to heat the mixture until all the components have vaporized, and then cool it so that the vapor condenses back into liquid form.
 As the temperature changes, each component will condense at its own particular temperature, allowing them to be separated.

-See also Do Humidifiers Require Distilled Water
+See also How To Store Distilled Water After Opening

 The process begins with preheating the mixture until all components are vaporized.
 The vapor is then directed through a fractionating column which contains many trays or bubble caps that help separate the vapors from each other based on their boiling points.
 As the vapors rise up through this column, they are cooled by condensers located at various heights along it.
 Each tray or bubble cap contains small holes that allow the vapors to escape through them and condense back into liquid form at various temperatures along the way.
 This allows each component to be collected separately based